lmcmicu/newsboat_send/README.md

 		USER=user newsboat_send

-where `user` can be a valid email address, e.g., `janedoe@mydomain.org`, or Linux username (e.g., `mike`).
-If unspecified, the default is the current Linux user's username.
+where `user` can be a valid email address, e.g., `janedoe@mydomain.org`, or UNIX/Linux username (e.g., `mike`).
+If unspecified, the default is the current UNIX/Linux user's username.
 It is up to you to ensure that `user` is a valid destination and that your system is capable of sending emails to it (see [exim](https://www.exim.org/) or [postfix](https://www.postfix.org/) for more information).

 ## Running as an (ana)cronjob